Daniel-Chin/WhereDitGo/readme.md

 #### `add`
 Query string ?entry={`encodeURI(json_of_entry)`}
 Add an entry to the database.
-Python inserts the entry, making sure the database is sorted in terms of `time`.
+Python checks for token collision, and inserts the entry, making sure the database is sorted in terms of `time`.
-Here, as we iterate through the database in RAM, we do four things for each entry:
+Here, as we iterate through the database in RAM, we do three things for each entry:
-0. Check for token collision
 1. Perform the `add` operation
 2. Perform the `delete` operation (explained later)
-3. Send the entry to frontend
-4. Write entry to local file
+3. Write entry to local file

 Finally the database reloads from the file.